 An established smallholding in the Domesday Book of 1086, the Grade II-listed, utterly enchanting Gotten Manor has been an inhabited farm for at least the last thousand years.
 Set on high ground but sheltered from the elements, the house has views off the south coast of the Isle of Wight and is a protected haven, surrounded by abundant, mature planting and cocooned by the adjacent hilltop.
-Now occupying a very manageable plot of five acres, many of the outbuildings, vital to its former use as a mixed-use farm, have been converted to exemplary self-contained accommodation with the potential to provide significant income.
+Now occupying a very manageable plot of 4.5 acres, many of the outbuildings, vital to its former use as a mixed-use farm, have been converted to exemplary self-contained accommodation with the potential to provide significant income.

 Setting the Scene